renn0xtek9/Arithmos/doc/data-mining-library/source/tutorial/data.rst

 .. index: data

-This section describes how to load the data in Orange.
+This section describes how to load the data in Arithmos.
 We also show how to explore the data, perform some basic statistics, and how to sample the data.

 Data Input
 ----------